Cincinnati Reckless Driving Attorney

 - Passing a stopped school bus

 - Neglecting to yield to emergency vehicles

-- Swerving, disregarding traffic signs or other aggressive driving
+- Swerving, disregarding traffic signs, or other aggressive driving

 - Excessive speeding

-If within the past year you have been convicted of two or more previous vehicle or traffic offenses, you will be charged with a third degree misdemeanor.
-This entails a maximum of 60 days in jail and fines up to $500.
+If you have been convicted of two or more vehicle offenses within the past year, you will be charged with a third-degree misdemeanor.
+This is punished with a maximum of 60 days in jail and fines of up to $500.